The directed landscape: Introduction

-\begin{theorem}[Convergence of last passage paths] In the coupling of Theorem \ref{T:lp-limit} there exists a set $A$ of probability 1 such that the following holds.
+\begin{theorem}[Convergence of last passage paths] In the coupling of Theorem \ref{T:lp-limit} there exists an event $A$ of probability 1 such that the following holds.
 For $u\in \R^4_\uparrow$, let $C_u$ be the set where the directed geodesic $\Pi_u$ is unique in $\scrL$.
 Then for any $u \in \R^4_\uparrow$, we have that

 \end{theorem}